 Home insurance will cover the cost of repairing, or even rebuilding, your home in the event of damage.
 It can also cover the cost of replacing the contents of your home should they be lost, damaged or stolen.

 One of the first questions to ask, therefore, is whether you would like to purchase home insurance that covers your building, the contents of the building, or both.
+If something happens to your property, you may regret not having adequate home insurance.

 Although it is perfectly feasible to purchase building and contents insurance from different insurers, having both types of insurance from the same insurer can help to simplify the claims process significantly.